Hi, my name is Meghan Cleary and I like shoes.

 When I was five, I saw a pair of baby blue wedge embroidered espadrille sandals at KMART (which is where one shops when one is five and going along with your mom to do errands in the Michigan suburbs) and I was absolutely besotted.
 Somewhere in my developing brain, I just knew that those shoes could be deeply transformative, could turn me into a new person, with a new identity.
 Being five, I bothered my mom until she bought them for me.
 And when I put them on, it was true, something about me did change.
 Whether it was how I stood or carried myself, or just seeing how they looked with my super cute pink chiffon dress, I was deeply affected by these shoes.

 Flash forward to now.
 After interviewing countless celebrities, everyday people, and shoe designers all around the world, and having tens of thousands of women (and men!) confess and pour out to me their innermost secret shoe desires (or sometimes just the wish to find the perfect black ballet flat) I founded a footwear company called MeghanSAYS.
-I also write weekly for Pret-a-Reporter at The Hollywood Reporter/Billboard, post here on my own blog, talk about shoes on TV and produce content focused on reaching women – the most powerful consumer demographic today.
+I also write a syndicated column called In Her Shoes, post here my own blog, talk about shoes on TV and produce content focused on reaching women – the most powerful consumer demographic today.

 For what lies beneath when anyone talks about their shoes are questions and answers about identity, and universal truths about who we are, who we want to be and everything in between.
 With a lot of irreverence and fun thrown in just for good measure.

 Meghan Cleary is the internationally recognized footwear authority whose insight on everything from the latest shoe trends and their cultural meaning, to the hottest footwear designs, to red carpet stilettos at the Oscars® and Emmys®, has appeared in more than 4,500 media outlets throughout the world.
-She is the founder of MeghanSAYS footwear at Nordstrom and a Contributing Editor at Pret-a-Reporter for The Hollywood Reporter/Billboard magazine where she writes a weekly column on the latest celebrity shoe doings.
+She is the founder of MeghanSAYS footwear at Nordstrom and a Contributing Editor at Pret-a-Reporter for The Hollywood Reporter/Billboard magazine where she contributes her syndicated column In Her Shoes and roundups on celebrity shoe sitings.
 Known for coining her signature trademark phrase, “what your shoes say about you” in 2005 with the publication of her first book, The Perfect Fit: What your Shoes Say About You, Meghan has analyzed presidents, world leaders, celebrities, fashion icons and everyday people with her uncanny insight.
 Footwear consumers pour out their shoe stories, desires and problems to her on a daily basis, and Isaac Mizrahi dubbed her the “shoe psychologist”.
+Indeed, once she penned her seminal Shoe Therapy(C) Story articles, she cemented herself in public consciousness as the Shoe Therapist giving Shoe Therapy to women across the country, at events and on her show Shoe Therapy®,

 Meghan’s second book, Shoe Are You?® (illustrated by Mary Pressel Cline and designed by Peter Ratcliffe), quickly climbed to number four in Fashion on Amazon and was featured on LUCKY, the Nate Berkus show, Real Simple, People StyleWatch and everywhere in between.